How do electronic casino games work

 NOTES:

+(1) this page covers normal slot machines (aka "class III").
 Many native american casinos instead use "class II" slots based on bingo or the lottery because local laws don't allow regular slots.
 Class II machines look pretty much the same on the outside as regular slots, and you still get a random result, the machine just arrives at that random result a bit differently from what's described below.

 (2) this page covers traditional slot machines.
 The new skill-based slots are covered on a separate page.